Tag Archives: electronics

 Tutorial: build a laser distance sensor with a Raspberry Pi Pico

 In this tutorial, we will build a laser distance Sensor with a Raspberry Pi Pico and CircuitPython, using a VL53L1X Time-of-Flight (TOF) sensor.
 In this tutorial you will learn to build a distance sensor.
-It takes the basic steps to connect electronic components and programming the Raspberry Pi Pico in Python.
-It uses an laser … Continue reading Tutorial: build a laser distance sensor with a Raspberry Pi Pico
+Starting with the basic steps to connect electronic components and programming the Raspberry Pi Pico in Python.
+Next, use a laser … Continue reading Tutorial: build a laser distance sensor with a Raspberry Pi Pico

 Wokwi logo